jchurley95/react-styled-components-tutorial/README.md

 import styled from 'styled-components'
 ```

-Next, we need to create a styled component using the `styled` object that we imported.
+Next, we need to create a styled component using the `styled` function that we imported.
 To create a div, you would make a `styled.div`.
 You can also create a `styled.button` or a `styled.input` or any other html element.
 We set this equal to a variable, and then we have some odd looking syntax where we use a pair of backticks to enclose all our css that will associate with that styled component.
 These are called template literals.
 If you want to understand more about them, here is some further reading: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals

 Once you have created a styled component, you can proceed to list any and all css values in there using the same naming conventions and rules as regular css.